No Drill Storage Ideas for Renters

 - Buying over-door organizers before checking door clearance

-- Overloading tension rods
+- Overloading tension rods under the sink or inside closets

 - Choosing bulky freestanding shelves for narrow spaces